The half a trillion dollar British money transfusion that may not be enough

 “The idea is that you retain as many jobs as possible when we switch back on,” Lucio Santoro said of his firm which designs, produces and licences its brands on goods such as stationery, bags and 3D pop up cards.
 “But the business has to survive until then.”

 The finance ministry said it had worked at unprecedented speed to help hundreds of thousands of businesses of all sizes.
-On Tuesday, it said small companies had also received 6.1 billion pounds in emergency grants.

 The novel coronavirus has tested governments across the world to breaking point and on some fronts Britain has been found wanting.
 While the package of measures is comparable to efforts elsewhere, it has taken time to get it where needed.